Chewing tends to drop quite dramatically in dogs with sufficient company and mental stimulation.

-How do I stop my Labrador from chewing everything?
+How do I Stop my Labrador from Chewing Everything?

-When chewing finally stops, most dogs, even labradors, will grow out of constant chewing at some point.
 In fact, it is normal for a Labrador to continue to chew destructively until about its second birthday.

-Why is my Labrador so destructive?
+Why is my Labrador so Destructive?

 Yes, Labradors can be destructive, even if the word sounds too aggressive for these fluffy, playful creatures, but it’s true.

 - Provide appropriate chew toys: Labradors are known for their love of chewing, so it is important to provide them with appropriate chew toys that are safe and durable.
 Avoid giving your Labrador old socks, shoes, or other household items, as they may contain chemicals or other harmful substances that can be ingested.
 Instead, offer them chew toys specifically designed for dogs, such as chew bones, rubber toys, or nylon chew toys.

 - Supervise your Labrador: Labradors are curious, playful dogs that may not always make the best decisions about what to chew on.
 It is important to supervise your Labrador when they are chewing to ensure that they are not chewing on inappropriate items or swallowing large pieces of chew toys that could cause choking or other health problems.